kolosovpetro/CodeFirstEntityFrameworkCore/README.md

 ## Roadmap

-- Create a separate project `Models`, where data models are stored
+- Create a separate project `Models`, where data models are stored.
-- Create a separate project `DataAccess`, that is responsible for interraction with database
+- Create a separate project `DataAccess`, that is responsible for interraction with database.
 - Load packages to `DataAccess` project.
-See section *Which packages to use?*
+See section ***Which packages to use?***.
 - Get proper connection string for SQL Server database.
 For localhost it is:

 	`"Data Source=DESKTOP-P87PH2B;Initial Catalog=CodeFirstEntityFramework;Integrated Security=true;"`